anoma/namada/documentation/specs/src/economics/proof-of-stake/bonding-mechanism.md

 }
 ```

 Note that not all epochs will have data set, only the ones in which some changes occurred.
-The only exception to this is validator sets, which are written on a new epoch from the latest state into the new epoch by the protocol.
-This so that a
-transaction never has to update the whole validator set when it hasn't changed yet in the current epoch, which would require a copy of the last epoch data and that copy would additionally have to be verified by the PoS validity predicate.
+The only exception to this are the `consensus` and `below_capacity` validator sets, which are written on a new epoch from the latest state into the new epoch by the protocol.
+This is so that a transaction never has to update the whole validator set when it hasn't changed yet in the current epoch, which would require a copy of the last epoch data and that copy would additionally have to be verified by the PoS validity predicate.

-To try to look-up a value for `Epoched` data with discrete values in each epoch (such as the active validator set) in the current epoch `n`:
+To try to look-up a value for `Epoched` data with discrete values in each epoch (such as the consensus validator set) in the current epoch `n`:

 1. read the `data` field at epoch `n`:
    1. if there's a value at `n` return it